Family Information Service

 Apply for a school place

-As a parent, you will need to apply for a school place for your child.
+As a parent/carer, you will need to apply for a school place for your child.
 Get guidance, advice and support to help you decide upon and apply for a school place.
 Discover useful dates and timelines, and what to do if your child has an Educational Health Care Plan and more.

 Apply for a primary school place